 Rose scented geranium plants (Pelargonium capitatum) have foliage so fragrant that their small, pink flowers are merely an added attraction.
-Another rose geranium is Pelargonium graveolens, a large, vigorous plant with deeply lobed, finely cut leaves.
+Another rose geranium is Pelargonium graveolens (shown below), a large, vigorous plant with deeply lobed, finely cut leaves.
 Lemon geranium (Pelargonium crispum) is especially aromatic -- even the slightest touch of its leaves releases a fresh, citrusy scent into the air.

 Apple geranium (Pelargonium odoratissimum) has a delightful apple aroma with a hint of cinnamon.
 Wonderfully fragrant strawberry geranium (P. x scarboroviae) features a compact growing habit.
 Peppermint geranium (P. tomentosum) has a trailing habit with big, velvety leaves.

 Shed some light.
-Give your scented geranium as much light as you can spring through fall.
+Give your plant as much light as you can spring through fall.
 Move it outdoors for the summer, if you like.
 Just bring it back indoors when the temperature drops below 50°F/10°C. This is a tender perennial that doesn't like the cold.

 Pinch your plant.
 Pinch off stems regularly to encourage branching and to maintain an attractive shape.
 Also, remove spent flowers to keep your plant looking neat and to promote more blooms.

 Repot in spring.
 Geraniums bloom best if slightly pot-bound.
 Move your plant to a pot 1 size larger or keep it in the same pot and just give it fresh soil.